Best in Manufacturing – February 09, 2021

 This progress is partly due to the policy support of the Chinese government.
 In 2015, the Chinese Congress issued the “Made in China (MIC) 2025” Industrial Policies to improve its manufacturing sector.
 Based on the MIC 2025, the country will shift from a low-end manufacturer to a high-end producer of goods.

-Under the MIC 2025, the government listed out 10 development priorities including new generation information technology, new material, high-end computerized machines and robots, and aerospace.
+Under the MIC 2025, the government listed out 10 development priorities including new-generation information technology, new material, high-end computerized machines and robots, and aerospace.

 What’s more, China owns growing competitiveness in high-tech manufacturing.
 There’s a surprising fact that China is the top exporter in the high-technology sector.
-For example, Chinese brand Dajiang Innovation, or DJI for short, is the leader in the drone industry.
+For example, the Chinese brand Dajiang Innovation, or DJI for short, is the leader in the drone industry.
 Drones made by DJI are among the best drones globally and enjoy a high reputation.